jaysonragasa/jaysonragasa.github.io/CreateAppCenterKeyStore/index.md

     i.e `keytool -genkeypair -v -keystore AppCenter.keystore -alias AppCenterKeyStore -keyalg RSA -keysize 2048 -validity 10000 -deststoretype PKCS12` ↲

-4. The just answer the questions like the first screenshot above.
+4. Then just answer the questions like the first screenshot above.

 5. Your keystore file will be saved in the same folder so copy that somewhere meaningful to you.